seanpmaxwell/overnight/README.md

 ## What is it

 OvernightJS is a clean simple library to add TypeScript decorators for methods meant to call Express routes.
+It also includes a library for managing json-web-tokens.

 ## Features